 Much like a blog, social media allows you to give some personality to your brand.
-Use it to promote your business in fun, shareable ways and communicate quickly with your followers.
-If you’re participating in the community, it’s an easy place to raise awareness of your contributions and events you’re sponsoring.
+Use it to promote your business in fun, shareable ways, and communicate quickly with your followers.
+If you’re participating in the community, it’s an easy place to raise awareness of your contributions and events that you’re sponsoring.
 Consider collaborating with other local businesses and influencers to make creative content that grabs attention.

 No one creates word-of-mouth in a community like the people who know it best.
-Local politicians, celebrities and influencers love to support businesses in their neighbourhood.
+Local celebrities and influencers love to support businesses in their neighbourhood.
 If you get the chance, introduce yourself and tell them what you do.
 They may take an interest, give it a try and get involved the next time you’re participating in your community.